-Industrial Zone is a long running furry Web Serial Novel series written by a user known as Iron-K and published at FurAffinity and a few other sites on the Web.
+Industrial Zone is a long running furry Web Serial Novel series written by a user known as Iron-K; it's been published on a few websites over the years, but the main host for all the stories is now here.
 The main series is based on adventure-based game shows that were popular in the late 1980s and early 1990s, starring furry characters instead of humans.
 Each story takes the form of an episode of a TV show called (unsurprisingly) Industrial Zone.
-It's become the norm for each story to be released over the course of about a year in six installments.
+It's become the norm for each story to be released over the course of about a year in six instalments.

 Strictly speaking, being slimed should be treated as a punishment, but although all the characters react slightly differently, nobody seems to hate being gunged on the show, although given that all the characters all know what they're getting into this is hardly surprising.